Christopher Dufrost de La Jemeraye

 La Jemeraye continued as an important participant in La Vérendrye's exploration and fur trading activities.
-He and Jean Baptiste de La Vérendrye built Fort Maurepas about six miles north of present-day Selkirk, Manitoba in 1735.
+He and Jean Baptiste de La Vérendrye built Fort Maurepas about six miles north of present-day Selkirk, Manitoba, in 1735.
 Traveling from there to Fort St. Charles via the Red River/Savanne Portage route, La Jemeraye, who was very ill, died at the junction of the Red and Roseau rivers.
-The date of his death gives us proof that, in 1736, La Jemeraye and one of La Vérendrye's sons passed The Forks.
+The date of his death gives us proves that, in 1736, La Jemeraye and one of La Vérendrye's sons passed The Forks.
 The Forks is the site of present-day Winnipeg.

 An interesting and important contribution of Christopher Dufrost relates to his skill as a cartographer.
 He produced the first French map of the west in 1733.
 It was of high quality and the final copy was produced, at a later date, by the engineer, Gaspard-Joseph Chaussegros de Léry.

+His sister was the sainted Marie-Marguerite d'Youville, Catholic nun and foundress of The Sisters of Charity of Montreal.